 Clean Room Considerations

-- Procedure documentation that physically traces the process lifecycle, mold pull cycles and equipment/product testing so verification of controlled conditions are readily available in the event of repeated cycles, routine check, customer request or procedural deviation.
+- Procedure documentation that physically traces the process lifecycle, mold pull cycles, and equipment/product testing so verification of controlled conditions are readily available in the event of repeated cycles, routine check, customer request, or procedural deviation.

-- Work environment controls that test air quality for purity and routine, comprehensive equipment checks to find and address contaminants that result from production — like particulates from ejected parts, peeled or shaved undercuts and microscopic plastic parts.
+- Work environment controls that test air quality for purity and routine, comprehensive equipment checks to find and address contaminants that result from production — like particulates from ejected parts, peeled or shaved undercuts, and microscopic plastic parts.
 Further, machine maintenance can introduce contaminants if not done properly.
 Over-greasing components, for example, can be particularly detrimental.

 - Risk management through implementing specific analysis modules like fault tree analysis (FTA), failure mode and effect analysis (FEMA), and hazard analysis and critical control point (HACCP).
-Knowing and evaluating the microbial risks helps injection molders identify acceptable limits and develop consistent contamination control assesment during manufacturing.
+Knowing and evaluating the microbial risks helps injection molders identify acceptable limits and develop consistent contamination control assessments during manufacturing.